benchristel/sindarin/the-elvish-language.md

 ### Accents and Vowel Length

-An acute accent ([.s á é í ó ú]) indicates that the vowel is held for a slightly longer duration.
+An acute accent ([.s á é í ó ú ý]) indicates that the vowel is held for a slightly longer duration.
 So in a word like [.s míriel] "sparkling like jewels", the first syllable [.s mí] is held about twice as long as the second syllable [.s ri].

-A circumflex ([.s â ê î ô û]) also indicates a long vowel, but is mostly used in words of one syllable.
+A circumflex ([.s â ê î ô û ŷ]) also indicates a long vowel, but is mostly used in words of one syllable.
 This may just be an aesthetic whim of Tolkien's, though he justified it by saying that vowels with the circumflex should be held _even longer_.
 However, the Elvish writing systems only distinguish two vowel lengths, long and short, so the Elves must not have considered this detail very important.

 ### Diphthongs